combattingbias/combattingbias.huygens.knaw.nl/docs/bias/types/privacy.md

 ## Stakes
 _part of: **opacity**_

-Privacy has many regulations around it, and is therefore important to consider.
+Privacy has many (legal) regulations around it, and is therefore important to consider.

 ## Where does it occur in the lifecycle?